Community ESL is now Community ELL or Community English Language Learning (C-ELL).

 Business English for Career Professionals

 This course is designed for English language learners who want to improve their language skills at work.
 The course includes activities and practice in reading, writing, pronunciation, and listening.
-Industries served include industrial laundry, food & beverage, excavating, landscaping, and health care.
+Industries include industrial laundry, food & beverage, excavating, landscaping, and health care.

 English Language Learning (ELL) for Nurse Aide

 The Nurse Aide class will prepare advanced language learners (level 6+) for the vocabulary used in the nurse aide profession.
 The next class is online with an instructor on Mondays and Wednesdays from 9:30 am - 11:00 am, February 13 - July 31, 2023.
 The cost is $299 and includes all instruction and materials.
 For more information, contact ell@ccd.edu.
-Please fill out the interest form below.
+Please fill out the interest form.

 English Language Learning (ELL) for Early Childhood Education (ECE)